 - get a registered medical practitioner to carry out hearing checks and audiometric testing

-- put up clearly visible signs indicating that the noise level is likely to exceed 85dB
+- display mandatory warning signs indicating that the noise level is likely to exceed 85dB and that PPE is available and must be worn

 The main types of hearing protection are: